skip to main content

 Data effective as of post date.
 Not all offers available in all areas.

 Get AT&T Fiber if it’s available in your neighborhood—the internet service provider’s (ISP) fiber plans are among the most affordable on the market.
-But if you’re choosing between Cox or AT&T’s DSL plans, Cox’s internet network offers faster—but more expensive—service plans.
+But if you aren’t able to get AT&T internet, Cox’s internet network offers alternative service plans—but they can be pricey.

 AT&T vs. Cox pros and cons